-Euclid-VIS is a large format visible imager for the ESA Euclid space mission in their Cosmic Vision program, scheduled for launch in 2019.
-Together with the near infrared imaging within the NISP instrument it forms the basis of the weak lensing measurements of Euclid.
-VIS will image in a single r+i+z band from 550-900 nm over a field of view of ~0.5 deg2.
-By combining 4 exposures with a total of 2240 sec, VIS will reach to V=24.5 (10 σ) for sources with extent ~0.3 arcsec.
+Euclid-VIS is the large format visible imager for the ESA Euclid space mission in their Cosmic Vision program, scheduled for launch in 2020.
+Together with the near infrared imaging within the NISP instrument, it forms the basis of the weak lensing measurements of Euclid.
+VIS will image in a single r+i+z band from 550-900 nm over a field of view of ~0.5 deg.
+By combining 4 exposures with a total of 2260 sec, VIS will reach to V=24.5 (10 $\sigma$ ) for sources with extent ~0.3 arcsec.
 The image sampling is 0.1 arcsec.
-VIS will provide deep imaging with a tightly controlled and stable point spread function (PSF) over a wide survey area of 15000 deg2 to measure the cosmic shear from nearly 1.5 billion galaxies to high levels of accuracy, from which the cosmological parameters will be measured.
-In addition, VIS will also provide a legacy imaging dataset with an unprecedented combination of spatial resolution, depth and area covering most of the extra-Galactic sky.
-Here we will present the results of the study carried out by the Euclid Consortium during the Euclid Definition phase.
+VIS will provide deep imaging with a tightly controlled and stable point spread function (PSF) over a wide survey area of 15000 deg to measure the cosmic shear from nearly 1.5 billion galaxies to high levels of accuracy, from which the cosmological parameters will be measured.
+In addition, VIS will also provide a legacy dataset with an unprecedented combination of spatial resolution, depth and area covering most of the extra-Galactic sky.
+Here we will present the results of the study carried out by the Euclid Consortium during the period up to the Preliminary Design Review.